dom-ogni-007/PTable/ptable (python package)/README.txt

 py -m pip install Pillow

-To run the program, execute:
+To run the program, locate G1_GRP6.py in the Command Prompt then execute:

-python PTable.py
+python G1_GRP6.py
 or
-py PTable.py
+py G1_GRP6.py

 Developers: